A container deposit return scheme for New Zealand

 - Create new jobs and value-add opportunities in the reuse and recycling industry and new fundraising opportunities for clubs and community groups.

-- Mandatory return rate targets of 85% from year 3 and 90% from year 5 to drive high performance and deliver value for money.
-Zero Waste Network Aotearoa.
+a.
+Return rate targets of 85% from year 3, and 90% from year 5, ensuring high performance and value for money for New Zealanders, with consequences if the targets are missed.

 Supporting evidence for a container deposit return scheme for New Zealand